Special Agent K-7

 Special Agent K-7 is a 1937 American mystery film directed by Raymond K. Johnson and starring Walter McGrail, Queenie Smith and Irving Pichel.
 It was based on the radio series of the same title.

-Synopsis
+Plot

-FBI Special Agent K-7 Vince Landers (McGrail) investigates a series of crimes that includes the murders of Tony Black (Renaldo) and Eddie Geller (Castello).
-Billy Westrop (Reed) is the prime suspect.
+FBI Special Agent K-7 Vince Landers investigates a series of crimes that includes the murders of Tony Black and Eddie Geller.
+Billy Westrop is the prime suspect.